-Unfortunately, if you sustained injury on the job, worker’s compensation law does not apply.
+Unfortunately, if you sustained an injury on the job, the worker’s compensation law does not apply.
 Rather, the Jones Act would govern your work-related injury.
-Our knowledgeable Kentucky maritime attorney understands the complexities of the Jones Act and are available to assist you.
+Our knowledgeable Kentucky maritime attorney understands the complexities of the Jones Act and is available to assist you.

 What Is the Jones Act?